eyalarkin/regalib/README.md

 - The `input.json` file is a filter that will be placed on the sarif
    - make sure it is in the same directory as `library.rego`
    - if any category is left empty, it will not be considered
+   - `ignore` should contain 0+ strings of rule ids to be ignored
+      - if it is empty, zero rules will be ignored during evaluation
-   - if the `ignore` value is "all", every single finding will be ignored
+      - if it is "all", every rule will be ignored during evaluation
    - `ruleLevel` should contain 0+ strings of a sarif finding level
       - for example, if the value is `["warning", "error"]`, the filter will only include rules of level "warning" and "error".
    - `precision` should contain 0+ strings of a sarif precision level